Welcome to Year 11

 |Assistant Head Teachers||

 |Curriculum Manager||Mr W Peters (firstname.lastname@example.org)|

 Mrs T Rickman (email@example.com)

-To report absence, please ring or email Mrs K Brown (email@example.com).
+To report absence, please ring (ext.
+106) or email Mrs K Brown (email@example.com).

 The Year 11 Curriculum

-In the coming months, your son will participate in a number of events and activities which will help to prepare him for post-16 choices and study.
+In the coming months, your son will participate in several events and activities which will help to prepare him for post-16 choices and study.
 There are several key features to this programme: